AboutCodingBE/validation-excercise/README.md

 You have to realise that these sensors have 4G connections.
 They can have temporarily bad connections and so tasks can be scheduled for firmware updates for a while.
 Before you schedule a new task, check if there isn’t one already.
-If there is one and it is older than 2 hours, you can reschedule.
+If there is one and if it is older than 2 hours, you can reschedule.

 The manufacturer of the sensors has an API which you can use to get information about the sensors and any ongoing tasks.
 So you need to use his API to get the job done.

 Endpoint to get device status:
-GET # www.mysensor.io/api/devices/{id}
+GET # www.mysensor.io/api/sensors/{id}

 Endpoint to get a specific task:
 GET # www.mysensor.io/api/tasks/{id}